0xdefaceme/whitepaper/README.md

 increased scrutiny by the community, potential loss of credibility and significant cost.

-While in the traditional software world vulnerabilities can simply be fixed in minutes by identifying, fixing and redeploying the software with the same state, Ethereum's immutability property makes mitigating vulnerabilities non-trivial.
+While in the traditional software world vulnerabilities can be fixed in minutes by identifying, fixing and redeploying the software with the same state, Ethereum's immutability property makes mitigating vulnerabilities non-trivial.
 For many businesses in the ecosystem, smart contract vulnerabilities might in fact be a worst-case scenario.
 We hence conclude that maintaining deployed contracts is, and will be, difficult.

 Which brings us to why attacking smart contracts is currently a zero-sum game.
 Firstly, we argue why attackers may not be incentivized to attack contracts.